Planning and development

 - The advice we give you will mean that when the application is made you will have an improved chance of getting planning permission with your first application.

 Timeframe for responses

-- New residential and non-residential schemes : 30 working days.
+New residential and non-residential schemes up to 9 new units/9999 sq m of floorspace: 30 working days.

 We aim to respond to your pre-application within the time frames above.
-If this isn't going to be possible, your case officer will contact you to discuss this and agree a way forward.
+If this isn't going to be possible, your case officer will contact you at the earliest opportunity to discuss this and agree a way forward.

 Planning performance agreements

-For large scale, complex, or particularly sensitive proposals that require evolving discussions, possibly over many months a bespoke pre-application service can be provided.
+For proposals for 10 or more residential units, or 10,000 or more sq m of new floorspace that require evolving discussions, possibly over many months a bespoke pre-application service can be provided.

 This would include a lead Planning Officer arranging for an initial inception or scoping meeting that will result in an agreed project plan, including timescales, key milestones and scheduled meetings.
 It will also scope out the potential involvement of other key officers within the Planning Department and wider council as appropriate.

 The cost of this will depend on the nature of the scheme and will be agreed on a case by case basis.
 It will be based on the hourly rates of the officers involved in the project.